-The Camel Trail is an 18 mile largely traffic free, surfaced and virtually level multi use trail which provides access to the beautiful Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow.
+The Camel Trail is an 18 mile largely traffic free, surfaced and virtually level multi use trail.
+It provides access to the beautiful Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow.

-The trail is suitable for walkers, cyclists, horse-riders and wheel-chair users and falls into three main sections:
+The trail is suitable for walkers, cyclists, horse-riders and wheel-chair users.
+It falls into three main sections:

 - Padstow to Wadebridge - 5.5 Miles (8.8Km)